RONAK04/nodereactapp/README.md

+First Extract Frontend and run command npm install and after this npm start second Extract Backend and run command npm install and after this npm start

-# Here I create one React.js Application. and Databse I created using Mongodb. and Connect Mongodb with my react.js Application.
+Here I create one React.js Application. and Databse I created using Mongodb. and Connect Mongodb with my react.js Application.
 In this application i crated sone API those API look like this

 1)http://localhost:8000/first